Would I be a good candidate for the Fellows program?

-Fellows also attend daily workshop sessions with instructors who are experts in their content area.
+Fellows also attend daily skill-building sessions with instructors who are experts in their content area.
 During sessions, instructors model teaching strategies, providing Fellows with exemplars of applying effective teaching techniques in the subject area they will be teaching.
-Most Fellows also begin taking classes for their master’s degree at their university over the summer.
+Fellows also begin taking classes for their master’s degree at their university over the summer.

 How long and how intensive is the summer training?